munificent/ui-as-code/in-progress/parameter-freedom.md

 We simply remove the language restrictions that prohibit doing that.
-There are some interesting technical questions about how that affects calling conventions, but the syntax and semantics are obvious.
+There are some interesting technical questions about how that affects calling conventions, but the syntax and semantics are straightforward.

 ### Non-trailing optional parameters